 - BIG cracks

-- lots of staining from spills
+- lots of staining from spills and grease

 - water splash staining from rain and snow

 - plant debris staining – it just blows onto the patio constantly!

 This big stain pictured below, in particular, even after working with it and the pressure washer, it just wouldn’t get off!